PP-HashInclude/cfc-quiz/README.md

-# Getting Started with Quiz Python App on IBM Cloud
+# Getting Started with Python on IBM Cloud

 To get started, we'll take you through a sample Python Flask app, help you set up a development environment, deploy to IBM Cloud and add a Cloudant database.